sonanshi-0209/hospital-management/README.md

 # hospital-management
-User friednly project to maintain database of patients and keeping a record of their activity
+User friendly project to maintain database of patients and keeping a record of their activity